schemaorg/sdopythonapp/SOFTWARE_README.md

 This document describes the software that underpins schema.org.
 Most collaborators will only need to be able to run it.
 At this time we do not solicit active collaboration on the codebase itself from the general public.

-* see https://github.com/schemaorg/schemaorg/blob/sdo-phobos/LICENSE for opensource license info (Apache2)
+* see https://github.com/schemaorg/schemaorg/blob/sdo-phobos/LICENSE for open-source license info (Apache2)

 Software
 ========